lucnat/cmc-rnn/README.md

 `/char-rnn-results`: contains sample text of 100'000 characters generated from those networks as well as the corresponding checkpoints that allows you to generate more text.

+`/Latest_AudioFeature`: MATLAB scripts to generate spectrogram csv files from Audio and vice versa

 ## Links
 Paper (Work in Progress): https://www.overleaf.com/read/cnkdtvbtfsyd